-Every year, the Corporation of Delta undertakes Road Improvement Projects as part of Delta's commitment to improving the transportation system residents use every day.
+Every year, Delta undertakes Road Improvement Projects as part of Delta's commitment to improving the transportation system residents use every day.
 Sites are selected based on a number of factors including community needs, school routes, pedestrian safety, pavement condition, and other utility upgrade needs such as water or sewer mains.

 Road Construction Process

 The road construction process includes a number of stages.
 If road improvements are being done in your neighbourhood, you can expect to see the following typical process stages occur:

 - Survey crews will establish control lines (setting reference points in the existing pavement or in landscaped areas) to guide the construction crews.

 - Vegetation within the road allowance will be removed.
 Please note: the contractor will primarily be working within the road allowance; however, some private plantings located near property lines or within the road allowance may be impacted.
 If there are any plants you wish to preserve within this area, we ask that you relocate the smaller plant material and other items from the site at this point.
 A Delta representative will be available on site to answer any questions.
 The contractor can assist with the removal of larger items, such as shrubs, with on-site equipment.
 These items would be removed and placed on private property for re-planting by residents; the survival of these items cannot be guaranteed by Delta.

 - If underground utility works such as water or sewer mains are being installed within the contractor's work program, the installations will begin before any road works.
 Utility work includes: installing new pipe, valves, fittings and/or manholes (no interruption of service should occur during this time), pressure testing, chlorinating (watermain only) and flushing of the main, and adding new service to each residence.
 Please note: when the new service is being connected to your home, there will be a disruption of service.
 The contractor will provide 48 hours advanced notice when this work is scheduled to occur.